-CDSL has formulated investment policy (approved by its Board) based on a careful examination of the Company's short and long-term cash flow needs, tolerance for risk, the likely return from the investments that fit these parameters, and any specific investment concerns confronting the Company's goals.
+CDSL has formulated investment policy (approved by its Board) based on a careful examination of the Company's short and long-term cash flow needs, tolerance for risk, the likely return from the investments that fit these parameters.
 The permissible Investments along with the maximum investment limits as prescribed in the investment policy ensure that the investment strategy is consistent with overall risk-management strategy.
 The investment strategy is formulated taking into consideration its overall risk-management strategy which addresses the risks broadly categorized as: